jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 granularity of interest, from large object to individual datums.
 With just a few lines of programming

-![Over several hops of aggregation, the benefits of finding the interesting parts early](images/timeline)

 Interestingly, the mixed paradigm design hasn't changed the top-level design very much from how it'd be as a pure OO project (IoC, decorators,